This article is part of the series

 But... is any of this true?
 Where did you get these ideas?

 What are you comparing yourself to, exactly?
-And where did that comparison come from?
-Is it even remotely realistic?
+Where did that comparison come from, and Is it realistic?

 Do you have even a single piece of REAL evidence to support all of these negative thoughts?

-Imagination is powerful ... but what you’re imagining is False
+Imagination is powerful... but what you’re imagining is fictional

 Both men and women who suffer from RJ often have an incredibly vivid and unrealistic imagination of what happened between their partner and their partner’s past lovers.

-I have a theory that answers both questions, and I’ll give you a clue...
+I have a theory, and I’ll give you a clue...

 What’s your idea of “great sex”, and where did it come from?